hongzhonglu/vivarium/doc/guides/processes.rst

 .. todo:: What else does the schema do?

 In the schema, we define how this process class will specify :term:`updates` for each variable.
-Check out :py:data:`vivarium.compartment.process.updater_library` for a list of the available updaters, which include ``set`` and ``accumulate``.
+The available updaters are as
+follows:

-``accumulate`` is the default, and it specifies that the value of the variable in the update be added to the variable's current value when the update is applied. ``set`` specifies that the update value overwrite the current value.
+* ``accumulate`` is the default, and it specifies that the value of the variable in the update be added to the variable's current value when the update is applied.
+* ``set`` specifies that the update value overwrite the current value.

 The schema MUST take the form of a dictionary like the default state dictionary, only the variable values are replaced with dictionaries that